bdcorps/candymail/CONTRIBUTING.md

 We want to make contributing to this project as easy and transparent as possible.

 ## Issues that you can work on
-The project roadmap maintained on the Wiki [here](https://github.com/bdcorps/candymail/wiki/Project-Roadmap).
+The project roadmap is maintained on the Wiki [here](https://github.com/bdcorps/candymail/wiki/Project-Roadmap).
 The items are ordered by priority.
 Feel free to pick one of the items up and respond in the issue if you want to be assigned.

 ## Just getting started?
 Watch this free series - [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).